rburton04/bolt1128/test.md

 7. Execute the pipeline from Openshift

-8. Access the Test App (Conference App) from browser, goto Feedback and verify data entered from test.
+8. run the test app (Conference App) in the browser using the provided route URL, goto Feedback and verify data entered from test.

 9. Curently Openshift is setup to allow all users and any password.
 From the provided directory what file do you use to change the IDENTITY PROVIDER?